hashicorp/terraform-website/content/source/docs/cloud/workspaces/settings.html.md

 Locking a workspace also restricts state uploads.
 In order to upload state, the workspace must be locked by the user who is uploading state.

 ~> **Important:** [The `atlas` backend][atlas-backend] ignores this restriction, and allows users with write access to modify state when the workspace is locked.
-To prevent confusion and accidents, avoid using the `atlas` backend in normal workflows and use the `remote` backend instead; see [TFE's CLI-driven workflow](../run/cli.html) for details.
+To prevent confusion and accidents, avoid using the `atlas` backend in normal workflows and use the `remote` backend instead; see [Terraform Cloud's CLI-driven workflow](../run/cli.html) for details.

 [atlas-backend]: /docs/backends/types/terraform-enterprise.html

 Users with write access can lock and unlock a workspace, but can't unlock a workspace which was locked by another user.
 Users with admin privileges can force unlock a workspace even if another user has locked it.

 Locks are managed with a single "Lock/Unlock/Force unlock `<WORKSPACE NAME>`" button.
-TFE asks for confirmation when unlocking.
+Terraform Cloud asks for confirmation when unlocking.

 ## Notifications

-The "Notifications" page allows TFE to send webhooks to external services whenever specific run events occur in a workspace.
+The "Notifications" page allows Terraform Cloud to send webhooks to external services whenever specific run events occur in a workspace.

 See [Run Notifications](./notifications.html) for detailed information about configuring notifications.